 - Baseline concussion testing.
-Through a generous grant from Dick’s Sporting Goods, Barrow Concussion Network members have free access to ImPACT pre- and post-injury testing.
+Through generous grants, Barrow Concussion Network members have free access to ImPACT pre- and post-injury testing.
 Education and training is available if you are not familiar with administration and interpretation.

 - Professional education.
 Educational materials and information are provided on discussion boards.
 Material may be uploaded and downloaded by members for review and utilization.